 In addition to historical information, this Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-These statements relate to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements.
+These statements relate to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
 Forward-looking statements include, but are not limited to, statements about:

-- our goals and strategies; - our and our customers' estimates regarding future revenues, operating results, expenses, capital requirements and liquidity and our needs for additional financing; - our future capital expenditures; - expansion of our manufacturing capacity; - the growth rates of our existing markets and potential new markets; - our and our customers' and our suppliers' ability to respond successfully to technological or industry developments; - our suppliers' estimates regarding future costs; - our ability to increase our penetration of existing markets and penetrate new markets; - our plans to diversify our sources of revenues; - trends in the optical communications, industrial lasers and sensors markets, including trends to outsource the production of components used in those markets; - our ability to attract and retain a qualified management team and other qualified personnel and advisors; and - competition in our existing and new markets.
+- our goals and strategies; - our and our customers' estimates regarding future revenues, operating results, expenses, capital requirements and liquidity and our needs for additional financing; - · our future capital expenditures; - · expansion of our manufacturing capacity; - · the growth rates of our existing markets and potential new markets; - · our and our customers' and our suppliers' ability to respond successfully to technological or industry developments; - our suppliers' estimates regarding future costs; - · our ability to increase our penetration of existing markets and penetrate new markets; - · our plans to diversify our sources of revenues; - our use of proceeds from our initial public offering; - trends in the optical communications, industrial lasers and sensors markets, including trends to outsource the production of components used in those markets; - our ability to attract and retain a qualified management team and other qualified personnel and advisors; and - competition in our existing and new markets.